 Among the first lessons instructors teach in lesbian, gay, bisexual, transgender (LGBT) history classes is about the changing definitions and uses of the word queer.
-During the nineteenth century the word achieved widespread circulation, increasingly marking individuals considered odd or outside social norms.
-It was often but not always offered as epithet and ascribed to others rather than claimed for oneself; sometimes for reasons of perceived sexual or gender non-conformity.
-Queer carried particular currency in scandal from the lingo of newspaper exposés and gossip columns to private epistolary speculation, and it continued that way until well into the next century.
-By the 1960s and 1970s, a new social movement called for the rejection of labels such as queer and even homosexual (increasingly seen as pejorative and medicalizing) in favor of proud proclamations like “Gay Is Good.”
+Up through the nineteenth century the word was primarily used to mark individuals considered odd or outside social norms.
+Queer carried particular currency in scandal from the lingo of newspaper exposés and gossip columns to private epistolary speculation.
+It was often but not always offered as epithet and ascribed to others rather than claimed for oneself; and by the twentieth century it was most commonly used for reasons of perceived sexual or gender non-conformity.
+In the 1960s and 1970s, a new social movement called for the rejection of labels such as queer and even homosexual (itself seen as pejorative and medicalizing) in favor of proud proclamations like “Gay Is Good.”

 But I emphasize the word variably because queer activism and queer theory have never been one thing.
 While the reclamation of the word was offered in large part as an alternative to an increasingly mainstream lesbian and gay culture and movement, activists and scholars continued to debate its use: was it a new identity, or did it denote a structure or relation?
 Might it refer only to sex, sexuality, or gender as distilled categories of differentiation, or might race, nation, or political economy also outline relevant norms?
 What was to be the relationship between social movements and academic scholarship?
 And given that academic queer theory was mostly associated with literary-critical approaches, where did the discipline of history fit in?